Survey on Combinatorial Register Allocation and Instruction Scheduling

-\paragraph{Integer Programming.}
+\paragraph{Integer Programming}

-IP solvers proceed by exploiting \emph{linear relaxations} and \emph{branch-and-bound search}, as well as other techniques.
-For an overview of IP, see for example~\cite{Nemhauser1999}.
-As a first step, an optimal solution to a relaxed Linear Programming (LP) problem, where the variables can take any real value between 0 and 1, is computed.
-LP relaxations are enabled by the linear nature of the IP models and can be computed efficiently in practice.
-If all the variables in the solution to the LP problem are integral, this optimal solution also applies to the original IP problem.
-Otherwise, search decomposes the problem into two subproblems in which a non-integral variable is assigned the values 0 and 1 and the process is repeated.
-LP relaxations provide lower bounds on the value of the objective function which are applied to prove optimality.
-Valid solutions found during solving provide upper bounds which are applied by branch-and-bound search to reduce the search space.
+The most common approach for IP solvers is to exploit \emph{linear relaxations} and \emph{branch-and-bound search}.
+State-of-the-art solvers, however, exploit numerous other methods~\cite{Nemhauser1999}.
+A first step computes the optimal solution to a relaxed LP problem, where the variables can take any value from the set~$\RR$ of real numbers.
+LP relaxations can be derived directly from the IP models as these only contain linear constraints, and are computed efficiently.
+If all the variables in the solution to the LP problem are integers (they are said to be integral), the optimal solution to the LP relaxation is also optimal for the original IP model.
+Otherwise, the basic approach is to use branch-and-bound search that decomposes the problem into alternative subproblems in which a non-integral variable is assigned different integer values and the process is repeated.
+Modern solvers use a number of improvements such as cutting-plane methods, in particular Gomory cuts, that add linear inequalities to remove non-integer parts of the search space~\cite{Nemhauser1999}.
+LP relaxations provide lower bounds on the objective function which are used to prove optimality.
+Solutions found during solving provide upper bounds which are used to discard subproblems that cannot produce better solutions.